An Overview of Male Incontinence

 - If something is blocking the urethra

-There are four different types of chronic urinary incontinence:
+There are four different types of chronic male incontinence:

 - Stress incontinence is the unintentional loss of urine due to physical stress such as coughing, sneezing, running, or heavy lifting.
 Stress incontinence is rare in men and typically occurs as a post-surgical complication following a prostatectomy.